Malta has a straightforward if sophisticated process when applying for residence permits that you will need when staying for more than three months.

 After five years under this status, residents can apply to have their residence acknowledged as permanent.
 This change does not confirm new benefits or privileges but may help with an eventual citizenship application and can help maintain Maltese residency during extended absences.

-Speaking of which, ordinary residents who want to have permanent residence status conferred will have to show that they have not be away from Malta for more than six months in any one year or more than a total of 10 months within the five years.
+Speaking of which, ordinary residents who want to have permanent residence status conferred will have to show that they have not been away from Malta for more than six months in any one year or more than a total of 10 months within the five years.

 Those with an Ordinary Residence visa pay income tax according to the usual tax rates applicable under Malta’s bracket system.